Chart Color Schemes

 Employment

-Farrer has a highly educated workforce with essential services sectors well represented.
-The unemployment rate in the area was 1.6% as of June 2025.
+Farrer has an educated workforce with essential services sectors well represented.
+Its unemployment rate is 2.3%.

 Frequently Asked Questions - Employment